koraa/cupdev.net/contents/blog/008_being_blackmailed.md

 category: politics
 lang: en
 template: article.pug
+blurb:
+  I received some spam mail using data from the patreon breach; writing this blurb in 2020 I marvel at how happy times these must have been for me to even note such an occurrence.
+I now receive hundreds of mails like this every day.
 ---

 **Note: if you receive a similar mail, don't pay.
 Your data is already public and their claims to have sensitive data is very likely a bluff.**